BitBangersCode/NodeBB-Wiki/Writing-Plugins-for-NodeBB.md

 * Filters send a single argument through to your method, although asynchronous methods can also accept a callback (if specified in `plugin.json`).
 * Actions send a number of arguments (the exact number depends how the hook is implemented).
 These arguments are listed in [[List of Hooks]].

+### Example library method

+If we were to write method that listened for the `action:post.save` hook, we'd add the following line to the `hooks` portion of our `plugin.json` file:

+    { "hook": "action:post.save", "method": "myMethod" }

+Our library would be written like so:

+    var MyPlugin = {
+            myMethod: function(postData) {
+                // do something with postData here
+            }
+        };

+### Using NodeBB libraries to enhance your plugin

+Occasionally, you may need to use NodeBB's libraries.
+For example, to verify that a user exists, you would need to call the `exists` method in the `User` class.
+To allow your plugin to access these NodeBB classes, use `module.parent.require`:

+    var User = module.parent.require('./user');
+    User.exists('foobar', function(err, exists) {
+        // ...
+    });

 ## Installing the plugin

 In almost all cases, your plugin should be published in [npm](https://npmjs.org/), and your package's name should be prefixed "nodebb-plugin-".
 This will allow users to install plugins directly into their instances by running `npm install`.

-As of v0.0.5, "installing" a plugin by placing it in the `/plugins` folder is still supported, but keep in mind that the package `id` and its folder name must match exactly, or else NodeBB will not be able to load the plugin.
+As of v0.0.5, "installing" a plugin by placing it in the `/plugins` folder is still supported, but keep in mind that the package `id` and its folder name must match exactly, or else NodeBB will not be able to load the plugin. *This feature may be deprecated in later versions of NodeBB*.

 ## Testing